Visgean/burgher/README.md

 ### Content Nodes

+- `BlogRoot` - Creates blog structure with listing index and page notes
 - `TemplateNode` - Renders a Jinja2 template with context
 - `MarkdownNode` - Renders markdown content into HTML
 - `FrontMatterNode` - Markdown with YAML frontmatter for metadata